 Visual aesthetics.
 Aesthetics is a highly subjective issue and one of the most significant points of contention often associated with new communication tower requests, particularly those that would involve nighttime lighting.
-There are 14 residences within 3⁄4 mile of the site.
-The closest is the owner's residence at 200', with the next closest approximately 1,900' away from the proposed tower.
-The site is somewhat concealed by existing tree cover, but the tower will undoubtedly be visible from the surrounding area.
+There are 13 residences within 3⁄4 mile of the site, with the closest neighboring residence approximately 1,900' away from the proposed tower.
+The site is in a relatively exposed location that will be visible from the surrounding area.
 The tower would not be lighted for nighttime operations.
 The applicant has submitted photo simulations that illustrate the potential visual impact from a few locations surrounding the property.
 Under applicable state law, aesthetics cannot be the sole determining factor in denying a new tower proposal.

 Electromagnetic radiation.
 The issue of electromagnetic radiofrequency (RF) emissions is commonly raised in response to communication tower proposals.
-Given the rural location of the site and lack of nearby residential structures, RF emissions should not be an issue.
+Given the rural location of the site and lack of any nearby residential structures, RF emissions should not be an issue.